 About

-Martin is in his third year as a PhD student in Linguistics.
+Martin is third year PhD candidate in Linguistics.
 His research in phonetics and sociophonetics centers around language change and language contact in southern Africa and beyond.

-He is currently working on his Qualifying Research Paper which explores an ongoing sound change in the acoustic correlates of obstruent voicing in Orange River Afrikaans.
+He recently completed his Qualifying Research Paper which explored an ongoing sound change in the acoustic correlates of plosive voicing in Orange River Afrikaans.